Skip to main content

 You may also stop drinking for many weeks or months, but lose control when you start drinking again.

-Some people might not be completely dependent on alcohol, but may indulge in harmful patterns of alcohol use.
-For example, you may binge drink only at weekends or have periods of not drinking.
+Some people might not be dependent on alcohol, but may drink in a harmful or hazardous way.
+For example, you may have periods of not drinking but then times when you drink a lot in one go (binge drink).

 Non-urgent advice: Get help with problem alcohol use